christensenjairus/ClusterCreator/README.md

 * Kube-state-metrics
 * Prometheus (with basic-auth ingress)
 * Grafana (with basic-auth ingress)
-* Longhorn distributed block storage (with ingress and with ephemeral storage class)
+* Longhorn distributed block storage (with ingress and with ephemeral storage class) (set as default storageclass)
 * Groundcover dashboard (optional)
 * Newrelic monitoring (optional)
 * Kubernetes Dashboard (with basic-auth ingress)
-* Node labeling
-* Gateway API CRDs
+* Hubble UI basic-auth ingress

 ## Dynamic configurations
-The dynamic nature of terraform + ansible allows the following
+The dynamic nature of terraform + Ansible allows the following
 * 1 - ∞ control plane nodes
 * 0 - ∞ etcd nodes
 * 0 - ∞ worker nodes of different classes.
 The 'classes' are defined by name, cpu, memory, and disk requirements.